 Policy on Independent Study and Arrangement Courses

-This policy will apply to those classes which are not classified as organized classes in which students earn semester-hour credit under designations which do not require regular attendance in classroom settings with other students of at least 42 clock hours during a semester or term.
+An independent study is a for-credit course delivered to one student per arrangement with a faculty member and under the faculty members supervision.
+Independent studies must be approved by the chair of the department and the dean of the college.

+.
 A faculty member shall not teach more than one independent study or arranged course per semester.
-This policy does not apply to an internship, a practicum, individual instruction in music, student teaching, or these courses.
+This policy does not apply to an internship, a practicum, individual instruction in music, student teaching, or thesis courses.

 When the creation of such a course section as defined in paragraph one is